 According to the American Academy of Pediatrics, baby sleep safety means that they sleep on their backs on a firm surface without anything else in their crib (no pillows, blankets, crib bumpers, etc.).

 The main concerns are that your little one could get tangled in the straps or that their head might fall forward, increasing the risk of suffocation.

 For the most peace of mind, opt for a breathable crib mattress, such as Newton Baby’s.
-Made with our Wovenaire® Core, this mattress is 90% air and 10% food-grade polymer, making it more breathable than leading organic mattresses.
+Made with our Wovenaire® Core, this mattress is more breathable than leading organic mattresses.

 Always Put The Rocker On The Floor

 When you’re using a rocker or bouncer, it’s tempting to set it on the kitchen counter or table so your baby is on your level where you can keep an eye on them.

 However, this isn’t safe.
 Never put a baby rocker on an elevated surface.

 Similarly, make sure the rocker is on a hard surface so that it doesn’t tip over.
 Placing it on the couch or your bed, for example, is a no-go.